BritiJadav/Deep_Learning_assignment_1/README.md

 4. Effect on Confusion Matrix - Most errors will occur between visually similar classes.
 Confusion matrix will show strong off-diagonal values for those pairs.

  https://wandb.ai/ma24m006-indian-institute-of-technology-madras/ASSIGNMENT_1/runs/715gue7v

+ Q. 3 Compare the convergence rates of all 4 optimizers using the same architecture (3 hidden layers, 128 neurons each, ReLU activation).
+Which optimizer minimized the loss fastest in the first 5 epochs?
+Theoretically, why does RMSProp often outperform standard SGD on image classification?

+Ans : RMSProp optimizer minimize the loss fastest in the first 5 epochs.

+Image datasets like MNIST:
+•	High dimensional (784 inputs)
+•	Deep networks
+•	Many parameters
+•	Sparse gradients in ReLU
+•	Noisy gradients